Miscellaneous

 Which doctoral programmes exist?

-There are three doctoral programmes at the TU Wien, which only differ in the name of the degree, and are otherwise equivalent:
+There are three doctoral programmes at the TU Wien, which only differ in the name of the degree and are otherwise equivalent:

-• Doctor of technical sciences (Dr. techn.doctor/doctrix technicæ, E786): This is the most common doctoral programme and is intended for alumni of technical studies.
+• Doctor of technical sciences (Dr. techn.doctor/doctrix technicæ, E786): this is the most common doctoral programme and is intended for alumni of technical studies.

 • Doctor of (natural) sciences (Dr. rer. nat.doctor/doctrix rerum naturalium, E791): This programme is intended for applicants with science degrees.